 A lot of people tend to rent or even buy a new home based not only on their family’s needs, but also based on how much stuff they own.
 You don’t have to pay for extra housing just to fit all of your possessions.
 Instead, you can simply rent a self storage unit that allows you flexibility — you can rent month to month, as needed, and you can pick between a huge variety of unit sizes.

 A small 5×5 locker is ideal for keeping things like out of season clothing, decorations, sport equipment, or some tools.
 A large 10×30 storage unit, on the other hand, can hold all the furniture from a large house, or two vehicles.
 All you need to do is determine how much space you actually need and rent a suitable unit.
 Another advantage is that you can get a climate-controlled storage unit, ideal for storing delicate items such as antiques, collectibles, artwork and so on.
+Below, you can check out the costs and the availability of climate-controlled self storage in some of the country’s major cities:

 5. Games and toys